 - Bank transfer: the big Pakistani banks — HBL, Meezan, UBL, Bank Alfalah — will wire money to a UAE account over the SWIFT network.
 It's the safe, boring choice, and it's fine for a large one-off like moving your savings.
 It's also the slowest, and rarely the cheapest, since you pay a fixed fee and lose a little on the exchange rate.

-- Exchange companies: Pakistan is full of licensed remittance firms, and a branch is never far.
-Handy if you'd rather deal with a person than an app — though rates differ enough between them that it's worth ringing two or three before you hand over cash.
+- Exchange companies are everywhere in Pakistan — a licensed branch is never far.
+They suit anyone who'd rather deal with a person than an app, though rates vary enough between firms that it's worth ringing two or three before you hand over cash.

-- Digital apps: Wise and similar apps let you do the whole thing from your phone and, crucially, show you the real rate and fee before you commit.
-Just check the app actually supports sending out of Pakistan — not all of them do, and the list changes.
+- Digital apps do the whole thing from your phone.
+Wise and the like show you the real rate and fee up front, before you commit — just confirm the app actually supports sending out of Pakistan, because not all do, and the list keeps changing.

-Whichever you pick, keep three things handy: your CNIC (or passport), the recipient's UAE account name and IBAN, and a reason for the transfer — "family support" or "savings" is usually all they want.
+Whichever you pick, keep three things handy: your CNIC (or passport), the recipient's UAE account name and IBAN, and a reason for the transfer — a line like "family support" or "savings" is all most of them ask for.
 One tip from experience: triple-check the IBAN.
 A single wrong digit is the most common reason a transfer bounces back a week later.
 For larger sums, the State Bank of Pakistan can ask where the money came from, so keep a payslip or bank statement within reach.

 Sending money home to Pakistan from the UAE